 Having a diary or journal that describes the nature of your symptoms, disability, or injury and how it affects you daily is one very good way to help improve your disability application.
-This applies whether you're still trying to work or have stopped working all together.
+This applies whether you're still trying to work or have stopped working altogether.
 It is advisable to keep and maintain the log of symptoms on a daily basis.
-For example, I usually suggest to keep the journal next to their bed in the morning when they wake up to start the day with the pain or what they're feeling upon arising.
-Included with this is the difficulty in getting in or out of bed, how many times a day a rest is needed, how long does the pain last, side effects of medications and so on.
+For example, I usually suggest keeping the journal next to their bed in the morning when they wake up to start the day with the pain or what they're feeling upon arising.
+Included with this is the difficulty in getting in or out of bed, how many times a day rest is needed, how long does the pain last, side effects of medications and so on.
 The journal needs to be carried with you throughout the day.
 Keeping the diary at their bedside offers the opportunity to write down sufferings during the night as well.

 When you're filing for disability, usually it's not “where do you hurt today?”
 Most of the time it's pain that refers to various parts of the body.
 This is important to record in the diary, because memory fades and chronic pain does interfere with memory.
-I've seen this too many times, where claimant's don't take their case seriously by documenting their condition.
+I've seen this too many times, where claimants don't take their case seriously by documenting their condition.
 Then, when it comes down to specifically explaining what's wrong, they come across as unpersuasive or not that bad off.
 They just can't remember everything.

 Details, details, details.
 With enough details the judge will be able to assess further if you're eligible for disability benefits (SSDI) or Supplemental Security Income (SSI).
 Remember, SSI is for those who don't have enough work credits to qualify for SSDI.
 More on details: explain how you feel, describe and give examples of what you're going through.
 How would you rate your pain, depression, nausea, etc.

 No one can feel your pain.
 You're the one who's going to explain how severe or serious the condition is.
 The more information you can provide as to the condition's honest effects of weakening, draining or incapacitating you the better off you'll be.
 This goes for mental conditions like depression or anxiety too.
 An MRI can't measure the effects of emotions, but these feelings can be documented in a journal.
-I had a client who was suicidal throughout the process, until the medications were corrected, and the documentation was a saving grace.
+I had a client who was suicidal throughout the process until the medications were corrected, and the documentation was a saving grace.

 A word about chronic pain conditions.
 Conditions involving lower back pain, nerve compression, arthritis, Multiple Sclerosis, fibromyalgia, shingles, neuropathy, neurogenic pain, headaches or migraines, postsurgical pain, post-trauma pain, cancer pain, or pain that isn't caused by disease, injury or nerve damage are all examples of pain and what should be specifically documented.
 If you had to sit 6-8 hours in a job, how would this interfere with your ability to do your work?
 What would a normal day be like for you if you had to deal with this kind of pain?